 Occupational therapists have a holistic view of recovery that encompasses both cognitive and physical symptoms.
 They provide evaluations and interventions tailored to the needs of each patient.
 For example, if the patient has a broken bone, the OT may evaluate their need for a splint or positioning device.
 If the patient has suffered a stroke, the OT will address deficits in functional cognition and make recommendations to ensure home safety.

-Occupational therapists also work with patients and physicians to determine the best course of action.
+Occupational therapists also work with patients, different types of nurses, and physicians to determine the best course of action.
 If a physician has recommended that the patient spend several minutes standing twice a day, an occupational therapist may suggest that the patient pair this likely challenging activity with something enjoyable such as eating a meal.

 Below are some of the responsibilities of occupational therapists in acute care.